 You will want to provide a good assortment of nutritious breakfast staples.
 Whole grain cereals are always a popular option, as well as an assortment of different types of bread, yogurt, and fruit.
 These items allow your guests to create a satisfying and well-balanced meal should they choose.
 Some guests also love the option of having a hot meal in the morning.
 If possible, provide some traditional hot items including, eggs, bacon, sausage, grits, and pancakes.
 These can be made ahead of time, which will make your breakfast service as easy and efficient as possible for your staff.

 While having traditional breakfast items available is important, it’s also important to consider the dietary needs or restrictions that other guests may have.
 Thankfully, it’s easier than ever to accommodate guests who are sensitive to dairy, gluten, or nuts.
 Most food suppliers will be able to offer you these types of items.
-It’s important to remember that not only should everything on your breakfast bar be clearly labeled, but you should also make sure that food is prepared without any cross-contamination issues.
+It’s important to remember that not only should everything on your hotel breakfast bar be clearly labeled, but you should also make sure that food is prepared without any cross-contamination issues.
 You want your guests to be able to eat with the confidence of knowing that their food is safe.

 Consider Your Guests’ Schedules